-Together with the House of Commons Library and Information Rights and Information Security (IRIS), we are the Research and Information (R&I) team with the House of Commons Library.
+POST is part of the wider Research and Information (R&I) team with the House of Commons Library.
 Our team includes communications professionals, data and information managers, librarians, researchers, scientists, statisticians and more.

 Supporting our people

 We want R&I to be a great place to work for everyone.
 We also want people working with us to feel they can do their best work and reach their full potential.
 We are committed to:

 - Safeguarding health and wellbeing;

 - Providing guidance, training and support to raise awareness and understanding of the benefits and importance of a diverse and inclusive workplace;

 Recruiting new people

 We’re looking for individuals that understand and strive to live our values.
-Our commitment in return is to build a culture which is inclusive and enables people from a variety of backgrounds and experience to join us.
+Our commitment in return is to build a culture which is inclusive and enables diverse people from a variety of backgrounds and experience to join us and thrive.
 We’re committed to:

 - Ensuring our recruitment processes are fit for purpose.
-This includes having minimum criteria which is relevant to the role and not just about qualifications and previous experience
+This includes having minimum essential criteria that are relevant to the role (and not just about qualifications and previous experience).

 - Expanding the number and range of opportunities, including our Fellowships.